 Meshing is the discretization of the simulation domain.
 It essentially means to split up a large problem into multiple smaller mathematical problems.

-For a multiphase analysis, the standard, Hex-dominant, and Tet-dominant algorithms are available.
+For a multiphase analysis, the standard and hex-dominant algorithms are available.
 For more information about meshes, make sure to check the dedicated page.

 Important